caemor/epd-waveshare/README.md

 ## Examples

 There are multiple examples in the examples folder.
-For more infos about the examples see the seperate Readme [there](/examples/Readme.md).
-These examples are all rust projects of their own, so you need to go inside the project to execute it (cargo run --example doesn't work).
+Use `cargo run --example example_name` to try them.

 ```Rust
 // Setup the epd